Connection to the Australian Curriculum

 Writing tests

 There are no substantive changes to the NAPLAN writing tests or the marking guides.
-As in past years, students will be asked to write a narrative or persuasive response to a writing prompt.
+As in past years, students are be asked to write a narrative or persuasive response to a writing prompt.

 There are multiple writing prompts for all year levels; the text type or genre of the writing test will not be disclosed prior to the test.
 Students’ responses are marked using the relevant NAPLAN narrative or persuasive marking guides.